Macaulay Culkin Stuns Twitter With Birthday Message: ‘Hey Guys, Wanna Feel Old? I’m 40’

 — Macaulay Culkin (@IncredibleCulk) August 26, 2020

-“Happy birthday ya filthy animal,” joked a second fan, quoting a comment from the film series made famous by the actor.
+“Happy birthday ya filthy animal,” joked a second fan, paraphrasing a quote from the film series.

 “Happy Birthday!
-Gonna go cry myself to sleep now,” stated a third Twitter follower.
+Gonna go cry myself to sleep now,” stated a third Twitter user.

 “This is impossible.
 Stop teasing us, you can’t be forty because that would mean that I am over forty and that’s just not happening.
-Delete those tweets now,” said a fourth fan.
+Delete those tweets now,” said a fourth person.

 The actor also starred in 1992’s Home Alone 2: Lost in New York.

-Although the film franchise would create three other motion pictures including Home Alone 3 (1997), Home Alone 4: Taking Back the House (2002), and Home Alone: The Holiday Heist (2012), Macaulay would only appear in the first two films.
-He would reprise his iconic character for a 2018 Google Assistant commercial which followed the same plotline as the original movie except viewed from the eyes of a much older Kevin McCallister.
+Although the film franchise would contain three other motion pictures — including Home Alone 3 (1997), Home Alone 4: Taking Back the House (2002), and Home Alone: The Holiday Heist (2012) — Macaulay would only appear in the first two films.
+He would reprise his iconic character for a 2018 Google Assistant commercial which followed the same plotline as the original movie, except viewed from the eyes of a much older Kevin McCallister.

 Fans of the actor will soon see him in the latest installment of American Horror Story.
 It was announced in May of this year that he will work alongside Sarah Paulson, Evan Peters, and Kathy Bates.
 The Inquisitr previously reported that Macaulay’s character will be intimately involved with the Oscar-winning actress.
 He was personally asked by show creator Ryan Murphy to appear in the role.